bharatbalothia/wcelab-s4s-app-integration/rapid-end-to-end-tesing.md

 ## 4. Test Cases

 ### 1. App Connect Test Cases
+#### Way to test the App Connect Flow
+Call App Connect Flow to Post the to IV using Postman

 >Note: Currently App Connect is not protected with any Authentication Mechanism, so there is no need of passing any authetication bearer token etc.
 1. Call App Connect flow using Postman Client with